atul-2004-dev/Github-Profile-detective/README.md

 # 🔍 GitHub Profile Detector

 A modern React.js web application that allows users to search for any GitHub user and view their public profile details — including repositories, followers, company, location, and social links.
-Styled with clean, responsive CSS .
+Styled with clean, responsive  .

 ## 🚀 Live Demo